 Heat the oil in large pan or thick base kadai and tip in the asafoetida, then add the mustard seeds, split chickpea and broken red chillies and roast for 30 seconds while stirring.

 Add the washed peanuts and start roasting at low flame level.
 After about 5 minutes add the curry patta and keep stirring and roasting for 5 minutes.
-Add the curry patta directly if using roasted peanuts and add the roasted peanuts at the time of powdering the chutney.
-The curry patta starts dehydrating after a while.
+Add the curry patta and tamarind directly if using roasted peanuts and add the roasted peanuts at the time of powdering the chutney.
+The curry patta and tamarind start dehydrating after a while.

 Now add the chopped coconut too and keep stirring and roasting till the peanuts and curry patta are dry and crisp and the coconut bits look shriveled but not browned.